 FAU Celebrates Constitution Day with Several Events

-BOCA RATON, Fla.
-(August 19, 2014) – Florida Atlantic University will commemorate Constitution Day with a series of events on Wednesday, Sept.
+Florida Atlantic University will commemorate Constitution Day with a series of events on Thursday, Sept.
 17 from 11 a.m. to 2:30 p.m.
-The events will take place in Democracy Plaza, located adjacent to the Culture and Society Building, 777 Glades Road, Boca Raton campus.
+The events will take place in Democracy Plaza, located adjacent to the Culture and Society Building on the Boca Raton campus.
 All events are free and open to the public.

 “It is important to remember the wisdom and bravery of the 39 men that signed the Constitution in 1787,” said Kevin Wagner, Ph.D., associate professor of political science and director of the Jack Miller Forum at FAU.
 “And it is important to reflect on how our lives are affected everyday by the principles enshrined in this document.”

-Constitution Day events are sponsored by the Jack Miller Forum; the Vice President for Student Affairs; New Student and Owl Family Programs; the School of Communication and Multimedia Studies; the Dorothy F. Schmidt College of Arts and Letters Department of Political Science; and the Dean of Undergraduate Studies.
+Constitution Day events are sponsored by the Jack Miller Forum; Robert J. and Inez Persson Bailyn Endowment; FAU’s School of Communication and Multimedia Studies and Department of Political Science in the Dorothy F. Schmidt College of Arts and Letters; and the Dean of Undergraduate Studies.